ABAP-Logger/ABAP-Logger/README.md

     zcl_logger=>new( object = 'foo' )->e( 'Bad things happened: See details' )->e( error ).

+## Installation

+Either copy-paste the source code and unit tests into your system, or use SAPLink to import the slinky file.

 ## Contributing

 This tool has a lot of room for improvement, so if you have an idea, let me know.
 Better yet, submit a pull request, and I'll merge it as long as it has good tests and makes sense.